Experienced, researched, and written by GRAEME STEPHENS. UPDATED 3/08/2022

 Wrinkles in your carpet are never fun.
 They are typically the result of installation failure or heavy traffic.
-Here are some basic carpet repairs steps on fixing carpet damages.
+Here are some basic carpet repairs steps for fixing carpet damages.

 - Scrape off as much of the gum as you can with a spatula.
 Then vacuum any loose pieces.

-- Rub any remaining gum using a plastic bag of ice until such time the gum is frozen.
+- Rub any remaining gum using a plastic bag of ice until the gum is frozen.

 - Use the spatula again to chip away the frozen gum.

 - Carefully apply a small amount of dry-cleaning fluid to dissolve any remaining traces of the gum.
-Blot up the dry-cleaning fluid.
+Blot up the dry-cleaning liquid.

 - Rinse the area thoroughly, but never soak it.

 - Use scissors to trim any fabric with gum if necessary for basic carpet repairs.

 Patching a carpet for Basic Carpet Repairs: